mristic/getting_and_cleaning_data_project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-XYZ
 tGravityAcc-XYZ
 tBodyAccJerk-XYZ
 tBodyGyro-XYZ
 tBodyGyroJerk-XYZ
 tBodyAccMag
 tGravityAccMag
 tBodyAccJerkMag
 tBodyGyroMag
 tBodyGyroJerkMag
 fBodyAcc-XYZ
 fBodyAccJerk-XYZ
 fBodyGyro-XYZ
 fBodyAccMag
 fBodyAccJerkMag
 fBodyGyroMag
 fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 mean(): Mean value
-...std(): Standard deviation
+std(): Standard deviation

 In the final data set, each of the 3-axial signals accounts for 3 variables for average value of mean plus 3 variables for average value of standard deviation.
 The rest of the signals account for 2 variables, one for average value of mean plus one for average value of standard deviation.
 The averages are calculated per activity, per subject.

 Total number of variables in the data set is 68:

 subject
 activity
 3 x 2 x 8 three-axial signals = 48
 2 x 9 non-three-axial signals = 18

 Total number of observations in the data set is 180: average values for 6 activities for each of the 30 subjects.